EYATUPE/Python-Challenge/README.md

 bin: - This is short for "binary" and is the directory where executable files (programs) are typically stored.

 env: - This is a command in Unix-like operating systems that is short for "environment."
 When used in the context of a shebang line (#!/usr/bin/env), it's a way of finding the path to the specified command or interpreter in the user's environment.

+NOTE:
+when /usr/bin/env is used in a shebang line like #!/usr/bin/env python3, it is telling the system to locate the python3 interpreter in the user's environment.
+The env command helps with this by searching the directories listed in the user's PATH variable for the specified command (python3 in this case) and then executing it.
+This approach provides flexibility because it allows users to use the version of the interpreter that is first found in their PATH, and it's not tied to a specific absolute path.